functional-promises/functional-promises/README.md

 ### Advantages

-* Easily handle Sync, Async, Streams, Events, Promises, and Callbacks.
+* Easily handle Sync, Async, Events, Promises, and Callbacks.
 * Familiar methods, including `Array.prototype.map`, `[].filter()`, `[].find()`, `[].some()`, etc.
-* Create Monads in JavaScript (as far as they contain side-effects to a sequence of instructions).
+* Create Monads in JavaScript (so far as they contain side-effects to a sequence of instructions).
 * Point-free code is easily achieved.
 * Higher code test coverage w/ less repetitive code in tests.
 * Use the best features from multiple programming styles: a little imperative, plenty functional, a pinch of OOP, yet still resembling declarative methods!!!